wildwe-lab/aws-s3-cloudfront-static-website/README.md

-# aws-s3-cloudfront-static-website
-I have created a static website using cloud front first a created the index.html code and collected photos i need from google then i created S3 bucket, kept all acess block in bucket so all access can through cloudfront uploaded the index page along with photos then moved to cloudfront and created distributions by choosing the free plan then attached the s3 bucket to the distributions and deployed the page used the link in domin name to view the page
+I created a static website using Amazon S3 and CloudFront.
+First, I created the HTML page (index.html) and got the images I wanted from google  to display on the website.
+Then I created an S3 bucket and kept the "Block all public access" setting enabled so that the content can only be accessed through CloudFront.
+After that, I uploaded the website files (index.html and images) to the S3 bucket.
+Next, I created a CloudFront distribution and selected the S3 bucket as the origin.
+I configured Origin Access Control (OAC) to allow CloudFront to securely access the S3 bucket.
+Then I added the required bucket policy to allow CloudFront to retrieve the objects from the bucket.
+Finally, I set the default root object to index.html and deployed the distribution.
+After the deployment was completed, I used the CloudFront domain name URL to access the website